Hurts leads Eagles in comeback win to snap 3-game skid

 Jonathan Gannon’s group forcing three Sam Darnold interceptions.
 Two from Daruis Slay and one from the highly-sought after free agent acquisition Steven Nelson.

 “We had a great disguise.
-Our first thing was trying to confuse the quarterback as much as we could and we did that today,” says Slay.
+Our first thing was trying to confuse the quarterback as much as we could and we did that today,” Slay said.

 “Put your best guys against our best guys.
-Our pass rush, we got a lot of guys up there so rush and coverage go together,” says Nelson.
+Our pass rush, we got a lot of guys up there so rush and coverage go together,” Nelson said.

 Nick Sirianni has demonstrated a fiery personality in the season’s first month.